 Best Hard Cold Brew: Cafe Agave Spiked Cold Brew Coffee

 Our top pick for a straight-up delicious bottled cold brew is Chameleon Cold-Brew Coffee Concentrate (view at Amazon).
 The brand is already a go-to for many coffee lovers, and the concentrate allows buyers to personalize it with their favorite mixer.
-Those looking for a less expensive option will enjoy the many varieties offered by STōK Cold Brew Coffee (view at Amazon).
+If you're looking for a large-capacity option you can drink over a few weeks, Wandering Bear (view at Amazon) offers cold brew boxes in various bulk sizes.

 What to Look for in a Cold Brew Coffee